liyuyu248/DataAnalysis_2026/DataAnalysis_2026/README.md

 This repository is organized **by module**, following the course requirement that each module should have its own folder.

 ## Current status
-At present, only **Module 2: Data Manipulation and Cleaning** is fully completed, because the uploaded materials in this chat include only:
+At present, only **Module 2: Data Manipulation and Cleaning** is fully completed, because the uploaded materials include only:

 - `Practice 1.pdf`
 - `Data_Manipulation_Process.R`